 It’s impossible to have a business without customers.
-But, getting customers (especially those who are loyal to your business) can be a serious challenge.
+But, getting customers — especially loyal ones — is a challenge.

-Email newsletters are one of the best ways to build a loyal following of customers and potential customers.
-By sending out consistent emails that provide value to readers, you are able to build trust, and ultimately get your readers to convert (make a purchase).
+Digital newsletters are one of the best ways to create a loyal following.
+By sending consistent emails that provide value, you can build trust and get your subscribers to buy.

-Now, you might be thinking, “if it’s that simple, why doesn’t everyone just create a newsletter and immediately achieve success?”
+Now, you might be thinking, “if it’s that simple, why doesn’t everyone start sending out email newsletters and immediately see success?”

 The answer — because it’s not that simple.